 DictionarySmooth muscle - Anatomy 1

-Smooth muscle is represented from the stomach wall.
+In the tissue dictionary, smooth muscle is represented by a sample from the stomach wall.